Bumper sticker: History

 Before bumper stickers, advertisers used other methods of displaying their wares.
 In the horse-drawn carriage era, advertisers printed on horsefly nets with the name of a business.
 In the 1930s and 1940s, bumper signs were printed on metal or cardboard and wired to the chrome bumpers.
 Lester Dill, promoter of Meramec Caverns in Missouri, was an ardent adopter of the bumper sign to attract motorists to his site.
 Using a windowshield decal was another option.
 These paper strips could be wetted and placed inside a car window.
 However, these strips did not hold up well when placed on a bumper.

 Various factors contributed to the development of the bumper sticker.
 Developments in material manufacturing during World War II led to the widespread use of daylight fluorescent inks, which were invented by Bob Switzer and his brother Joe.
 These inks appeared to glow during the daytime and were useful to support various wartime activities; they were favored by early bumper sticker manufacturers after the war.
 In addition, the first commercially produced pressure-sensitive stickers appeared after World War II; new developments in adhesive materials led to the production of paper strips with adhesive on the back.
 In addition, increased use of vinyl by the general public after World War II led to the eventual use of this material in bumper stickers.

 Many experts credit Forest P. Gill, a silkscreen printer from Kansas City, USA, as the developer of the bumper sticker.
 Gill recognized that the self-adhesive paper used during the second world war could be used to advertise promotional products in the late 1940s and beyond.

 Early widespread uses of the advertising bumper sticker were for tourist attractions, such as Marine Gardens, Florida, Seven Falls, Colorado, Meramec Caverns in Missouri, and Lookout Mountain, Tennessee.
 Another popular advertisement was the "See Rock City" sticker.
 In the 1940s and 1950s, visitors to the site had a sticker applied to their car, which duplicated the famous signs painted on the roofs of barns throughout the southeastern USA.
 Tourist attraction staff would circulate through the parking lot, applying the promotional sticker to every car.

 The first documented presidential election that used adhesive bumper stickers in political campaigns was the 1952 election between Dwight D. Eisenhower and Adlai Stevenson II.
 Bumper stickers allowed citizens to show support for a candidate while still maintaining some anonymity.

 Bumper stickers have caused legal issues between people and states.
 In 1989, a man with a bumper sticker containing indecent wording was convicted.
 The man's conviction was reversed in Cunningham v.
 State (1991).
 The court referenced the First Amendment, stating "the provision regulating profane words on bumper stickers reaches a substantial amount of constitutionally protected speech and unconstitutionally restricts freedom of expression".

 Around the world

-Considerable variation exists around the world as to the context and purpose of stickers.

-On some vehicles, some stickers are like trophy signs of World War II aeroplanes, either of locations visited or actions completed.